17 Animal Sounds in English: How to Make Sounds Like Cats, Dogs and More

 As any cat owner knows, cats meow when they want something.
-When they’re content (happy), like if they’re enjoying some petting, they purr.
+When they’re content (happy)—like when you pet them—they purr.
 Cat purring sounds like a little engine!

 Unhappy cats might yowl, or cry out loudly.
 Or they might hiss, which is also the sound a snake makes.